DanielYu2004/HTN-Backend-Challenge/README.md

 # HTN-Backend-Challenge

 # Overview
 This is a RESTful API written with Express and Sequelize.
-It provides CRUD functionality for managing hacker data, along with other cool features.
+It provides CRUD functionality for managing hacker data, along with other cool features like a QR code system for hacker social media profiles.
 This is my submission for the Hack the North Backend Challenge.

 If you have any questions, please feel free to email me at dm3yu@uwaterloo.ca